lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab6.md

 **If your code does not compile, has a runtime error on the sample input, or uses global variables (variables declared outside of main), you get an automatic 0.**
-* 10 points: correctly take in 6 arguments on the command line.
-These should be, in this order: name of character 1, XP of character 1, HP of character 1, name of character 2, XP of character 1, HP of character 2.
+* 5 points: correctly take in 6 arguments on the command line.
+These should be, in this order: name of character 1, XP of character 1, HP of character 1, name of character 2, XP of character 2, HP of character 2.
-* 5 points: define the `Character` struct as described
+* 5 points: define the `Character` struct as described.
 * 5 points: create two `Character` structs from the information passed from the command line.
-* 10 points: implement the `fight` function to take in two pointers to `Character` structs
+* 10 points: implement the `fight` function to take in two pointers to `Character` structs.
-* 10 points: modify the two `Character` structs in the `fight` function by following the pointers
+* 10 points: modify the two `Character` structs in the `fight` function by following the pointers.
-* 5 points: handle the tie case correctly
+* 5 points: handle the tie case correctly.
-* 5 points: correctly update XP if not a tie
+* 5 points: correctly update XP for both characters if not a tie.
+* 5 points: use the `log10` function from the math library.
-* 5 points: correctly update HP (of loser) if not a tie
+* 5 points: correctly update HP of loser if not a tie.
-* 5 points: modify the name of a character if it gets 0 or fewer HP
+* 5 points: modify the name of a character if it gets 0 or fewer HP.
-* 10 points: store your `Character` definition and at least one function protoptye in a header file
+* 5 points: store your `Character` definition and at least one function protoptye in a header file.
-* 5 points: use at least two `.c` files
+* 5 points: use at least two `.c` files.
-* 10 points: include a header guard in your header file
+* 5 points: include a header guard in your header file.
 * 5 points: print information about the program's run in a pleasing manner
+* 5 points: provide a Makefile that correctly creates a `lab6` executable from your source code.
+* 5 points: correctly encode the dependencies of the parts of your program in the Makefile.
 * 5 points: source code is in a commit with tag `lab6`.
 * 5 points: source code is in `csci112_spring2023/labs/lab6` directory.

 ## Grading turnaround
 This lab will be graded within one week of its due date.